vistalab-technion/cs236781/_posts/2020-11-02-prerequisite-material.md

 The mandatory viewing material for each week of this semester is as follows.

 In each of the lecture links below, only the main video is mandatory.
+These lectures represent the core material of the course.
 Anything marked as "supplementary" is optional unless otherwise noted.

 The in-class (zoom) lectures are now also **optional**.
 They will be 1h long and only present more advanced topics and new research in the field.